 While some kids prefer the same thing every day, others may be OK with a slight switch to their sandwich.

-·Use different breads like 100% whole wheat tortilla wraps (choose wraps low in saturated and trans fats) or 100% whole wheat pita pockets.
+- Use different breads like 100% whole-wheat tortilla wraps (choose wraps low in saturated fat and made with no hydrogenated oils) or 100% whole-wheat pita pockets.

 Love those Leftovers

 Think about using the leftovers from a family favorite dinner for a next day lunch.
-Invest in a thermos to keep foods hot or cold until the lunch bell rings.
+Use a thermos to keep foods hot or cold until the lunch bell rings.
 Some ideas:

-·Chili made with lean or extra lean ground meat or turkey
+- Chili (vegetarian or made with lean or extra lean ground chicken)

 Let Them Dunk